 I was nervous going through security the first time I flew to another country while carrying my EpiPen.
 Before I did some research, I was afraid that it would be considered a weapon and be confiscated.
 That’s very much far from the truth.

 I have gone through security with my EpiPens several times in multiple countries and nothing alarming has happened.
-When I’ve disclosed to security that I am carrying EpiPens, they have waved me off saying, “It’s ok,” or asked to put them in a separate tray from my other belongings.
+When I’ve disclosed to security that I am carrying EpiPens, they have waved me off saying, “It’s ok,” or asked to put them on a separate tray from my other belongings.
 Also, I have traveled with EpiPens both with and without prescription labels without hassle either way.

-Effects from X-rays on the medication are unknown.
+Effects of X-rays on the medication are unknown.
 So you may ask a security agent to visually inspect your EpiPens instead.
 If you do this, keep your EpiPens somewhere with easy access, like in your purse or computer bag.

 10 Additional Tips for Traveling with a Severe Bee Sting Allergy